 Additional General Lithium Polymer Battery Information and Safety Resources:

 Lipo (Lithium) Battery Safety Guide

-Always use a lithium polymer compatible balance charger when charging, attempting to use another type of charger will damage the battery.
+Only use a lithium polymer compatible balance charger to charge this battery, attempting to use another type of charger will damage the battery.
+The charger should have a balance charge function and be able to balance a lithium battery with 4 cells (4S).
 Make sure to keep it away from flammable materials and monitor the battery as it charges, discontinue charging if it becomes hot, swells, or changes in appearance.

-Once charged, connect the XT90 discharge plug to your vehicle, and the battery is ready to use.
+After charging, connect the XT90 discharge plug to your vehicle, and the battery is ready to use.
 This battery does not have a built-in battery management system to prevent overdischarging.
-The battery voltage must be monitored to prevent discharging below the minimum safe voltage level of 12 V.
+The battery voltage must be monitored to prevent discharging below the minimum safe voltage level of 13.2 V.

-The battery can sustain a constant discharge of up to 90 A, and up to 120 A in short bursts of a few seconds.
+The battery can sustain a constant discharge of up to 90 A, and up to 120 A in short bursts of up to 10 seconds.
 Make sure to never short the battery discharge plug or plug it into a circuit that may be shorted.

 Charge will be lost over time when the battery is stored, and care must be taken to ensure long-term storage does not damage the battery.
 Storage temperature should always be below 50°C (122°F), and the lower, the better.
-It should be periodically checked and charged to keep each cell above the 3.3 V minimum.
+Batteries in storage should be periodically checked and charged to keep each cell above the 3.3 V minimum.